AnInvertedFern/FrontEndPortfolio/README.md

 "Fred Joe" - User ID : 7, Password : AmThirdUser, Role : User

 \* User IDs are auto generated and system dependent, check the backend console or database to confirm for your system

+Made By CT!

+See the Backend at [github.com/AnInvertedFern/BackEndPortfolio](https://github.com/AnInvertedFern/BackEndPortfolio)!